Apple Watch Series 6

 Apple's vagueness about the value is likely due to its skirting of the medical device requirements.
 Apple says that the blood oxygen measurement is only for wellness and fitness purposes and not intended to replace a medical device, such as a pulse oximeter, which requires federal approval.

 If Apple would start giving advice and saying it is good or bad, it may be getting dangerously close to a medical device and the regulation that comes with it.
+However, it's easy enough to research healthy ranges.

 The new flagship wearable is Apple's first to include the U1 Ultra Wideband chip, according to technical specifications listed on the company's website.
 Apple's UWB solution debuted with iPhone 11 in 2019.